Messages (Orchestral Manoeuvres in the Dark song): Background

-Reception and legacy
+Reception

 In Smash Hits, Esmé Sprigg wrote that "Messages" displays OMD's "gentle touch and masterly restraint to maximum advantage.
 Interlocking melodic ideas, plaintive vocal, generally haunting stuff.
 While all the competition are slapping posterpaint everywhere, [OMD] work with watercolours."
 Sprigg also had praise for the single's cover artwork.
 Boston Rock stated, "They think they're so slick, don't they?
 OMD came up with another winner in 'Messages'.
 It's snappy, electro-disco beat music with cool vocals."
-In 1981, Sunie Fletcher of Record Mirror described the song as a "mini-classic".
+In 1981, Sunie Fletcher of Record Mirror noted the song as a "mini-classic".

-AllMusic's Ned Raggett later wrote that the song "wears the emotion of its lyrics on its sleeve, with a killer opening line – 'It worries me, this kind of thing, how you hope to live alone and occupy your waking hours' – and a melody both propulsive and fragile".
-Critic Dave Thompson called it "haunting" and "sublime", with a "gorgeous melody [that] is swallowed in sorrow".
-Both Raggett and Thompson found the re-recorded single version to be an improvement upon the original.
+AllMusic's Ned Raggett later wrote that the track "wears the emotion of its lyrics on its sleeve, with a killer opening line – 'It worries me, this kind of thing, how you hope to live alone and occupy your waking hours' – and a melody both propulsive and fragile".
+Critic Dave Thompson called the song "haunting" and "sublime", with a "gorgeous melody [that] is swallowed in sorrow".
+In a 2020 article, Ian Canty of Louder Than War described "Messages" as "peerless", adding, "It's a real cliché now to say something still sounds like the future 40 years on, but here it is valid enough.
+This record was a key electronic music track... a cutting study of human emotion struggling to be expressed in a new, clean and hyper-modern world."

-Author and musician Rudi Esch described the song as "amazing" and his "personal favourite" from OMD, adding that it is "surely the UK's answer to [Kraftwerk's] 'Antenna'."
-Ricky Wilde, brother and collaborator of Kim Wilde, said the "gorgeous" track – in particular its ostinato synthesizer riff – was a major influence during the composition of Kim's 1981 hit "Kids in America".
-"Messages" has been covered by artists including White Town and Frost, and was featured in the second series of Ashes to Ashes (2009).
-In a poll of 8,180 Slicing Up Eyeballs readers, it was voted the 40th-best song of 1980.